 You may have seen the “root of Android” on the Internet.
 There was a time when many Android phones failed to reach their full potential, and the culprit was the “root.”

 Because every Android phone is very similar to a Linux distribution, you can install them on the bottom of your computer, rooting them is a way to allow us to try to fix them in our own way.
-Root is the way you fully access all the content in your operating system, and these permissions allow you to change everything.
+The root is the way you fully access all the content in your operating system, and these permissions allow you to change everything.

 What is Root?